 - Personal Fitness Trainer

 The photography department is seeking individuals interested in obtaining coursework with the intention of pursuing a professional career in the field of photography.
 The department offers the Associate of Applied Science degree in Commercial Photography and the Associate of Arts in Studio Photography.
-Departmental scholarships worth $1000 per semester are available and are awarded upon reviewing of a photography portfolio.
-Scholarship recipients are required to take 4 credit hours of photography coursework per semester and maintain a minimum 3.0 (B) GPA in the core photography classes and a 2.0 overall GPA each semester.
-For more information concerning the photography curriculum and criteria for a departmental scholarship, please contact Glen Gross, Photography Instructor, 785-442-6087 or email@example.com.
+Departmental scholarships worth book rental and tuition are available and are awarded upon reviewing of a photography portfolio.
+Scholarship recipients are required to take 4 credit hours of photography coursework per semester and maintain a minimum 3.0 (B) GPA in the core photography classes and a 2.0 cumulative and semester GPA.

 The Sustainability Award is based on an interest in environmental issues facing current and future generations.
-Students receiving the award are required to be enrolled in 14 hours each semester and maintain an overall GPA of 2.0.
+Students receiving the award are required to be enrolled in 14 hours each semester and maintain an overall cumulative and semester GPA of 2.0.
 They also must take Environmental Science in a fall semester and Contemporary Issues in Sustainability in a spring semester and achieve a minimum GPA of 3.0 in these classes.
 In addition, students are required to work a minimum of three hours each week in the HCC garden, composting, recycling, or other related activities, and should take an active role in the student Go Green Club.
-Contact Marsha Ganstrom at 785-442-6063 or email at firstname.lastname@example.org for more information.

-The HCC theatre department offers scholarships in the amount of $1000 per semester for theatre non-majors and majors, both in performance and technical aspects of play productions.
+The HCC theatre department offers scholarships in the amount of books and tuition for theatre non-majors and majors, both in performance and technical aspects of play productions.
 Technical aspects include carpentry, lighting, sound, costuming, and stage management.
-Students are required to participate in all theatre department productions, maintain a 2.0 GPA each semester, take four hours of theatre credit course per semester as assigned, maintain full-time student status, and reserve afternoon rehearsal times (3:00-5:30 M-F) in their schedules.
-For more information, please contact Graham Cooper, Theater Instructor, at 785-442-6089 or email@example.com.
+Students are required to participate in all theatre department productions, maintain a 2.0 cumulative and semester GPA, take four hours of theatre credit course per semester as assigned, maintain full-time student status, and reserve afternoon rehearsal times (3:00-5:30 M-F) in their schedules.